PecanProject/betydb-documentation/installing-betydb-web-application.md

 [^phusion_passenger]: The relevant Phusion Passenger documentation is at https://www.phusionpassenger.com/library/walkthroughs/deploy/ruby/ownserver/apache/oss/el7/deploy_app.html#rails_login-to-your-server-create-a-user-for-the-app

 [^sticky bundle configuration]: We don't need to repeat all the options to `bundle install` that we used earlier because these options are "sticky": they are stored in the bundle configuration file and will be used automatically until explicitly removed.

+[^schema]: Unless otherwise noted, we use the word "schema" in its traditional sense, where it refers to the logical structure of a database, including the tables, views, functions, and integrity constraints it comprises.
+We are not using "schema" in its PostgreSQL-specific sense, where it refers to a namespace within a database.

 [^ssl]: If the Web site is to be served using SSL (Secure Sockets Layer), the virtual host directive should be `<VirtualHost *:443>`.
 Data providers that are particularly concerned about data security are advised to use SSL.
 If SSL is used, it is recommended to redirect calls to port 80 (http) to port 443 (https) using a directive such as the following:
 ```